On the almost-principal minors of a symmetric matrix: Introduction

-In what follows, unless otherwise stated, $F$ is used to denote an arbitrary field.
+In what follows, unless otherwise stated, $\F$ is used to denote an arbitrary field.
 Given a vector $x$ of length $n$, $x[\alpha]$ denotes the subvector of $x$ with entries indexed by $\alpha \subseteq \{1,2, \dots, n\}$.
-If the sequence $a_1a_2 \cdots a_{n-1}$ from $\{\tt A,N,S\}$ is the apr-sequence of a symmetric matrix over $F$, then we will say that the sequence is {\em attainable} over $F$ (or simply that the sequence is {\em attainable}, if what is meant is clear from the context).
+If the sequence $a_1a_2 \cdots a_{n-1}$ from $\{\tt A,N,S\}$ is the apr-sequence of a symmetric matrix over $\F$, then we will say that the sequence is {\em attainable} over $\F$ (or simply that the sequence is {\em attainable}, if what is meant is clear from the context).
 Given a sequence $t_{i_1}t_{i_2} \cdots t_{i_k}$, $\overline{t_{i_1}t_{i_2} \cdots t_{i_k}}$ indicates that the sequence may be repeated as many times as desired (or it may be omitted entirely).
 The matrices $B$ and $C$ are said to be {\em permutationally similar} if there exists a permutation matrix $P$ such that $C=P^TBP$.
 If replacing each of the nonzero entries of a matrix $P$ with a $1$ results in a permutation matrix, then we will say that $P$ is a \textit{generalized permutation} matrix.
-The column and row space of a matrix $B$ are denoted by $\CS(B)$ and $\RS(B)$, respectively.
-The zero matrix, identity matrix and all-$1$s matrix of order $n$ will be denoted with $O_n$, $I_n$ and $J_n$, respectively; moreover, $O_0$, $I_0$ and $J_0$ will be understood to be vacuous.
+The zero matrix, identity matrix and all-$1$s matrix of order $n$ is denoted with $O_n$, $I_n$ and $J_n$, respectively; moreover, $O_0$, $I_0$ and $J_0$ are understood to be vacuous.
 The block diagonal matrix with the matrices $B$ and $C$ on the diagonal (in that order) is denoted by $B \oplus C$.